nathanielshibadu/Phishing-Detection-System/README.md

 ### 1. TensorFlow Version

-Your model was trained in Colab using TensorFlow 2.19, but Windows only supports TensorFlow up to 2.17.
+The model was trained in Colab using TensorFlow 2.19, but Windows only supports TensorFlow up to 2.17.

 The model loads successfully using TF 2.17 as long as: